I have truly enjoyed being an Oregon State University Extension Service this

 This is my second-year interning with Oregon State University Extension Services and I’m loving it.
 Last year, I served within the OSU Extension office in Harney County as an office intern, and this year, I’m working within the newly created title of being the remote Eastern Oregon multimedia communications intern.
 Unlike last year, instead of serving within the same county for the whole year, I travel to various different Eastern Oregon counties to assist with providing media coverage.
 My goal throughout this internship is to be able to serve Eastern Oregon and tell the story along the way.
 I feel that Eastern Oregon often gets overlooked as nowhere land to pass through, but there is so much more to it than meets the eye.
 This summer, I am ecstatic to receive the opportunity to prove just that.

-Throughout my internship thus far, I have worked on professional development, videography for OSU Extension, and I attended a day camp within Sherman County.
+Throughout my internship thus far, I have worked on professional development, videography for OSU Extension, and I attended a day camp in Sherman County.
 In the weeks ahead, I hope to continue with this work and attend more events, gather stories from more counties, and showcase the role of OSU Extension in Eastern Oregon.
 Upon the closing of my internship, I hope to have substantial media to produce a video about Eastern Oregon and the amazing work currently being done there.
 I look forward to becoming an advocate and resource throughout this summer’s internship experience while growing professionally as well.

 Have a great summer!